 - Review the IFE entry documentation and/or follow-up inspection information from the establishment file prior to conducting the inspection.

-- Verify during the inspection the IFE article:
+- Verify during the inspection if the IFE article:

 - Was used to produce an exported product,